EmbeddedDesign/BGM111-External-Programmer/README.md

 [The latest version can be found here](https://www.silabs.com/products/wireless/bluetooth/Pages/blue-gecko-bluetooth-module-getting-started.aspx).

-Depending upon where you have installed the BGM SDK, eACommander can be found relative to the install path.
+Depending upon where you have installed the BGM SDK, the eACommander folder can be found relative to the install path.

 <img src="https://raw.githubusercontent.com/EmbeddedDesign/BGM111-External-Programmer/master/images/eACommander_Path.png">

+(**NOTE:** Your WSTK should be connected to a host computer and your BGM111 target should be connected to the WSTK prior to starting eACommander.)

 The eACommander executable:

 <img src="https://raw.githubusercontent.com/EmbeddedDesign/BGM111-External-Programmer/master/images/eACommander_executable.png">

-(**NOTE:** Your WSTK should be connected to a host computer and your BGM111 target should be connected to the WSTK prior to starting eACommander.)

-If your WSTK is properly connected to and detected by your host computer, eACommander should display the serial number of the embeded J-Link device at the top of the screen:
+If your WSTK is properly connected to and detected by your host computer, eACommander should display the serial number of the on-board SEGGER J-Link debugger at the top of the screen:

 <img src="https://raw.githubusercontent.com/EmbeddedDesign/BGM111-External-Programmer/master/images/eACommander_J-Link.png">

-Pressing the "Connect" button should result in something akin to the following:
+Press the "Connect" button.
+This should result in the "Board Information" box automatically populating with the information of the attached WSTK board:

 <img src="https://raw.githubusercontent.com/EmbeddedDesign/BGM111-External-Programmer/master/images/eACommander_WSTK_Connected.png">

-Change the "Debug Mode:" dropdown menu selection to "Out" should result in the "MCU Information" box automatically populating with the information of the attached BGM111 target device:
+Change the "Debug Mode:" drop-down menu selection to "Out".
+This should result in the "MCU Information" box automatically populating with the information of the attached BGM111 target device:

 <img src="https://raw.githubusercontent.com/EmbeddedDesign/BGM111-External-Programmer/master/images/eACommander_Debug_Mode_Out.png">

-Select the "Flash" menu item from the left scroll bar:
+Select the "Flash" menu item from the left scroll bar.
+Select the binary file you wish to flash with the "Browse..." button in the "Flash EFM32" box.
+Press the "Flash EFM32" button.

 <img src="https://raw.githubusercontent.com/EmbeddedDesign/BGM111-External-Programmer/master/images/eACommander_Flash.png">

+For whatever reason, it occasionally takes a few tries to get a target device to program successfully.

+If you encounter errors:
+* Ensure that the power switch on the WSTK is in "AEM" mode
+  * Ensure that your target board is not consuming too much power
+  * The target board is powered through the WSTK's onboard LDO and drawing too much power may result in a brownout
+* Retry pressing the "Flash EFM32" button
+* "Disconnect" and "Connect" the J-Link debugger using the button in the top-left of eACommander
+* Disconnect everything and repeat the above steps

 ### Tag Connect

 This adapter is designed to work with [Tag-Connect](http://www.tag-connect.com/).

-Specifically, [TC2030-MCP-NL](http://www.tag-connect.com/TC2030-MCP-NL) (because of its small footprint) or [TC2030-MCP](http://www.tag-connect.com/TC2030-MCP).
+Specifically, [TC2030-MCP-NL](http://www.tag-connect.com/TC2030-MCP-NL) (because of its small [footprint](http://www.tag-connect.com/Materials/TC2030-MCP-NL%20PCB%20Footprint.pdf)) or [TC2030-MCP](http://www.tag-connect.com/TC2030-MCP).

+Tag-Connect footprints for most common CAD packages can be [found here](http://www.tag-connect.com/tag-connect-downloads).

 A retaining clip for the TC2030-MCP-NL can be [found here](http://www.tag-connect.com/TC2030-CLIP).